Joseph of Arimathea

 Nor shall my Sword sleep in my hand:

 This self-fulfilling circular reasoning had already led to William Blake's poem "And did those feet in ancient time", written in 1804.

-Jesus was also skilled in metallurgy, at least according to A Book of Cornwall just after its explanation of early methods for extracting tin from its ore.
+Jesus was also skilled in metallurgy, at least according to A Book of Cornwall.
+It explains early methods for extracting tin from its ore, and then continues:

 Another Cornish story is to the effect that Joseph of Arimathea came in a boat to Cornwall, and brought the Child Jesus with him, and the latter taught him how to extract the tin and purge it of its wolfram.
 This story possibly grew out of the fact that the Jews under the Angevin kings farmed the tin of Cornwall.
 When tin is flashed, then the tinner shouts, "Joseph was in the tin trade," which is probably a corruption of "Saint Joseph to the tinner's aid!"

 Dugdale's Monasticon Anglicanum has an account based on the fanciful 1350 history by John of Glastonbury.

 The name by which the island was distinguished by the Britons was Ynswytryn, or the Glassy Island, from the color of the stream which surrounded it.
 Afterwards it obtained the name of Avallon, either from Aval, an apple, in which fruit it abounded; or from Avallon, a British chief, to whom it formerly belonged.
 The Saxons finally called it Glæsting-byrig.

 Here St Joseph, who is considered by the monkish historians as the first abbot, erected, to the honour of the Virgin Mary, of wreathed twigs, the first Christian oratory in England.